 This ensuite room built in a historic building of medieval origin is ideal for first-time visitors to Pisa.
 Situated in a very charming street in Pisa, you’ll be close to many shops, clubs and tourist attractions.
 Walk just a few minutes around and discover the beautiful sights Pisa offers.
 The place consists of a bedroom on the third floor, a folding table, a TV, a mini bar fridge, an espresso machine and an electric kettle.
 There’s a bathroom inside the room equipped with all the essentials.

-The biggest, most popular and most comfortable located youth hostel in Pisa, just 5 minutes walking from Pisa Centrale Train Station and only 12 minutes on foot from Pisa Airport.
+The biggest, most popular and most comfortable youth hostel in Pisa, is in an incredible, central location.
+Just five minutes walking from Pisa Centrale Train Station and only 12 minutes on foot from Pisa Airport.
 The most iconic sight; the world-famous Leaning Tower of Pisa, is just a 20 minute walk away.

 The bed & breakfast has 3 modern rooms that are equipped with a range of essential facilities to ensure guests have a comfortable stay.
 B&B Relais Paradise is ideally situated for sightseeing in Pisa with Leaning Tower of Pisa and Piazza dei Miracoli within walking distance.
 It is also minutes from the Tuscany Wine Region.